DrSmoK3y/HoverSync-Reflect-Hover-Effects-on-Elementor/README.md

-# HoverSync Pro for Elementor
+# HoverSync Pro for Elementor - BETA

 **HoverSync Pro** transforms Elementor hover effects into a high-precision global interaction system.
 Trigger complex animations on any element from any source with zero coding, now featuring the **V2 HoverSync Engine**.